Module 12: Intro to Mastitis Testing

 Bringing it together clinically: If you have determined that you have Staphylococcus aureus from your plates the next step is a catalase test.
 If your catalase test is positive, then the next step you need to perform on the colony is a coagulase test to determine if the pathogen is contagious (S. aureus) or environmental (CNS) as this will guide your treatment and control recommendations for the cow.

-Here is a video showing the “clotting” that occurs in the test.
+Video showing the “clotting” that occurs in the test.

 Knowledge check